Lillianafavaloro/storyplanter/README.md

 # storyplanter
 The Git Repository contains the complete Story Planter Python project.
-It includes the main code file (story_planter.py) and a short README with instructions.
+It includes the main code file (Story Planter A2 Lilliana Favaloro.py).

 To Run the Program:
 Download or clone the repository.
 Open the file in PyCharm

 Run the file using:
-python story_planter.py
+python Story Planter A2 Lilliana Favaloro.py

 Follow the on-screen prompts to generate writing ideas and timed sprints.